 Given the potential and benefits of virtual reality technology, it should come as no surprise that the demand for AR and VR headsets is set to gain further traction in the near future.

-That’s not all: this number is expected to double to 11 million just one year later, and further soar to 43.5 million in 2025.
-This will mean an impressive increase of almost eight-fold from 2020 to 2025.
+That’s not all—this number is expected to increase further to 23.22 million in 2023, and further soar to 32.76 million in 2024.
+By 2025, experts estimate that 43.87 million devices will be shipped worldwide.
+This will represent an impressive increase of more than seven-fold from 2020 to 2025.

 4. Virtual Reality Facts: Popularity Increase